House passes bill to drop legal protections for gray wolves

 “The American people overwhelmingly support the Endangered Species Act and the magnificent animals and plants it protects,” Hartl said.
 “We don’t expect to see these disgraceful anti-wildlife votes next year under Democratic control of the House.”

-Livestock industry associations representing ranchers who have to contend with wolves scaring and attacking cattle and sheep, said in a letter to Congress that U.S. wolf populations have recovered in recent decades.
-The animal would have been removed from the endangered species list if not for “activist litigants” who “used the judicial system to circumvent sound science and restore full ESA protections to these predators,” the groups wrote.
+Livestock industry associations representing ranchers who have to contend with wolves scaring and attacking cattle and sheep supported the bill.
+They said in a letter to Congress that wolf populations have recovered to the extent that the animal would have been removed from the endangered species list if not for “activist litigants” who “used the judicial system to circumvent sound science and restore full ESA protections to these predators.”

+A spokeswoman for the Fish and Wildlife Service said the agency is completing a review of the wolves’ status in the lower 48 states and expects to make a recommendation in coming months.
+The agency did not take a position on the House bill.